5 Best Centerpin Reels Of 2025

 I’m not going to say that custom reels are better or worse than big brands like Raven, Kingpin, or Islander reels, but I am cautious about recommended custom reels and reels from small companies.

-The problem with custom reels is that you could be getting a beautiful custom one of a kind and very expensive reel, which is great, but what happens if that guy making it out of his garage or workshop disappears in a year or two or decides not to answer his emails or phone calls or becomes sick or dies and you need a repair or a replacement part?
+The problem with custom reels is that you could be getting a beautiful custom one-of-a-kind and very expensive reel, which is great, but what happens if that guy making it out of his garage or workshop disappears in a year or two or decides not to answer his emails or phone calls or becomes sick or dies and you need a repair or a replacement part?

 The bigger brands are a safer bet.
 They sell lots of reels, they have good customer service and support, and they probably aren’t going out of business anytime soon, so I always recommend brand name Centerpin reels for that reason.